 You can also call the BBB before taking a ce program to find out if the provider/company has any complaints on file.
 The BBB will give you broad categories of the type of complaints, the number of complaints, and the resolution status.

 Filing a lawsuit is usually the last action to take once all other avenues of resolution have failed.
 If you are looking for financial reimbursement you can take your complaint to Small Claims Court.
 This can be a hassle if the provider is not in your area.
 Also there are limits to the amount you can sue for in Small Claims Court and that varies by state.
 Contact your local Justice Court for the specific rules and procedures.
 Nolo Press provides a good deal of information on this topic.
-(See Nolo's Small Claims Court products).
+(See Everybody's Guide to Small Claims Court products).

 If your complaint has to do with issues such as sexual harassment, you can file a civil suit.
 Contact your State Attorney General for information on how to proceed.